 With more than 25 years of experience in the biopharmaceutical industry, Alex Gaidamaka has a wealth of biologics R&D expertise including preclinical, process & analytical development, GMP manufacturing and validations.
 He also has significant regulatory experience across multiple technology platforms from his tenures with Sanofi Group, AmpliPhi Biosciences, Personalized Onco Therapeutics Inc. and other companies.
 Dr. Gaidamaka has a PhD in immunology and microbiology and is a Doctor of Veterinary Medicine.

 Rémi Gloeckler, PhD, has more than 25 years of experience in quality and manufacturing leadership in gene and cellular therapy.
 He was Transgene’s Vice President of pharmaceutical and industrial operations and then formed Pharmincell in September 2011 where he has consulted for leading gene therapy companies both in Europe and North America.

-Jennifer Augusti has over a decade of experience in finance, budgeting and accounting for biopharmaceutical companies.
-Over the last five years, she has been a financial consultant for several, clinical stage drug companies.
+Jennifer Augusti has over a decade of experience in financial valuation, budgeting and operations for biopharmaceutical companies.
+Her previous roles include progressive experience with investment and commercial banks and consulting work for numerous clinical stage biotech companies.
 She began her career at JPMorgan in investment banking performing financial analysis, modeling and due diligence.